giltwist/GraphPatterns/README.md

-Basic exploration of copurchasing patterns using Amazon data and a GNN
+Basic exploration of copurchasing patterns using Amazon data ( From https://snap.stanford.edu/data/amazon-meta.html ) and a GNN

 Note: Runs on Python 3.9